manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	**What happened**

-	The clone (local repo) cannot talk to the fork (origin) or the main repo (upstream) because of any one of these -
+	The clone (local repo) could not talk to the fork (origin) or the main repo (upstream) because of any one of these -
 	- Port 80 might be blocked
-	- Have you set the proxy configurations?
+	- Have you set the proxy configuration?
 	- Are you still connected to the internet?

 	**What to do**

 	1. Check your internet connection.
 	1. VPN must be connected for the clone to talk to the fork.
 Disconnect VPN and reconnect, if required.
-	1. Check the proxy configurations for git. <if type="hidden">See [Set up proxy config](https://manish-garodia.github.io/mg-playground/z-sandbox/?lab=fun-with-git-bits&type=gitbash#TakeaplungeintoGitBash)</if>
+	1. Check the proxy configuration for git. <if type="hidden">See [Set up proxy config](https://manish-garodia.github.io/mg-playground/z-sandbox/?lab=fun-with-git-bits&type=gitbash#TakeaplungeintoGitBash)</if>

 	----
 	## Could not resolve proxy: [proxy-URL]